MadsSN/2023-05-22-playwright/labs/1-start.md

 ## 2.2.
 Push your branch

-Finally, push your branch to Gitlab.
+Finally, push your branch to GitHub.